 The Video format is a real-time play via HDMI w/o recording and MJPEG recording via computer Software.
 Windows software is supported, whereas Mac and Linux aren’t.
 The image format is JPEG, with a maximum photo resolution of 12MP.

 The focus range of the objective lens is 5cm to 22cm.
 Focus works very smoothly and gives superb image quality and max distance too.
 Besides that, the maximum working distance is slightly above 4.5”.
-In microphotography, this working distance is considered very good and is enough to do all SMD related work.
+This working distance is considered very good in microphotography and is enough to do all SMD related work.

-For the storage of your images and file, you have to insert an SD card in it (not included in the package).
+For storing your images and file, you have to insert an SD card in it (not included in the package).
 SD card up to 32GB storage capability is supported.

 - Brand: Andonstar